isc-projects/kea/doc/sphinx/arm/config-backend.rst

 A good example of a use case for the CB is a pair of Kea DHCP servers which can be configured to support High Availability as described in :ref:`high-availability-library`.
-The configurations of both servers are almost exactly the same.
+The configurations of both servers (as known as the server tag: the value of the "server-tag" parameter) are almost exactly the same.
 They may differ by the server identifier and designation of the server as a primary or standby (or secondary).
 They may also differ by the interfaces configuration.
 Typically, the